stalinsanjeev/Azure_Developer_Associate/README.md

 Azure Cloud Developer Journey has been amazing here are the topics i have worked on :

    ### Azure Virtual Machines
-   Configuring and deploying a virtaul machine <br>
+   * Configuring and deploying a virtaul machine <br>
-   Building and Deploying Windows Virtual Machine <br>
+   * Building and Deploying Windows Virtual Machine <br>
-   Building and Deploying Linux Virtual Machine.
+   * Building and Deploying Linux Virtual Machine.

+   Markup : * Bullet list
+              * Nested bullet
+                  * Sub-nested bullet etc
+          * Bullet list item 2